dacarlin/protein-transformers/README.md

 create a small model and then train it on the same dataset, clustered to different levels of sequence identity with MMseqs2.

-We'll start with a dataset of HypF homologs that I collected from UniProt.
+We'll start with a dataset of AcyP homologs that I collected from UniProt.
 See the [preprocessing notebook for details](preprocessing.ipynb).

 Let's cluster the dataset at three different levels: at 100%,